 Read more

-Florida State University offers an online Master of Science in Educational Psychology focusing on Learning & Cognition, ideal for educators and professionals interested in how people learn.
-FSU’s program emphasizes cognitive development and research-backed strategies for improving learning in classrooms, workplaces, and other settings.
+FSU’s online MS in Educational Psychology focuses on how people learn, covering cognitive development and research-backed strategies for improving learning in classrooms, workplaces, and other settings.
+The 33-credit curriculum is fully online for the non-thesis track.

 Duration: 2 years, 33 credits